open-cogsci/osdoc/content/pages/manual/timing.md

  caption: A Python script to test the timing consistency and accuracy of display timestamps.
 You can paste this code into an INLINE_SCRIPT item.
 --%

-I ran %LstIntervalBenchmark on Windows XP, using all three back-ends.
+I ran %LstIntervalBenchmark on Windows XP, using all three backends.
 I also recorded the onsets of the white displays using a photodiode connected to a second computer.
 The results are summarized in %TblBenchmarkResults.

 %--
 table: